MGM Cotai, "The Spectacle." Image courtesy Tim Digulla.

 The Sales Force skyscraper’s massive lobby was dominated by glass and granite, and Obscura Digital senior art directors Emmett Feldman and Tim Digulla were tasked with transforming it into a calm, welcoming space with a nod to Northern California beauty.
 The LED screens were designed to be a window into another world and, at the same time, they also had to work with the lobby’s existing architectural features, including three entryways.
 Digulla points out that the team integrated those entryways into the content.
 “For example,” he says, “When the wall becomes a waterfall, water splashes around the edges of the doorways.”

-Salesforce San Francisco, "Waterfall" - Image courtesy Tim Digulla.
+Salesforce San Francisco, "Waterfall."
+Image courtesy Tim Digulla.

-To capture the Northern California flavor for the content, Feldman and Digulla took a field trip to the Jedediah Smith Redwoods State Park where RED Dragon cameras shoot the towering redwoods.
+To capture the Northern California flavor for the content, Feldman and Digulla took a field trip to the Jedediah Smith Redwoods State Park where RED Dragon cameras shot the towering redwoods.
 “Once we got it back into the studio, the footage from multiple cameras was stitched together, edited, then run through a compositing workflow to add custom elements,” says Feldman.
 The team also added fog and discreetly some small Easter eggs.
-“The client wanted a few fun elements that won’t be noticed right away but be a surprise,” says Digulla.
+“The client wanted a few fun elements that won’t be noticed right away, but be a surprise,” says Digulla.

-Salesforce lobby San Francisco, "Towering Redwoods" - Image courtesy Tim Digulla.
+Salesforce lobby San Francisco, "Towering Redwoods."
+Image courtesy Tim Digulla.

-The content – a total of about 14 minutes broken into seven or eight pieces --also includes images of a more microscopic scale, with miniature photography of paper designed into abstract shapes, like sculpture.
+The content — a total of about 14 minutes broken into seven or eight pieces — also includes images of a more microscopic scale, with miniature photography of paper designed into abstract shapes, like sculpture.
 Feldman points out that, in addition to scale and size, large screen content creators pay attention to “the speed at which something moves.”
 “Newer artists have a tendency to have it run too fast,” he says.
 Digulla agrees, adding that “fast movement can create vertigo.”
 The directors also added some tricks to the playback so that the viewer doesn’t see specific actions happening twice.
 “The main content is a loop,” he says.
 “Then elements that appear only every ten minutes or so sit on top of that loop, so there are two layers going on at all times.”

-Salesforce lobby San Francisco, "Abstract Paper" - Image courtesy Tim Digulla.
+Salesforce lobby San Francisco, "Abstract Paper."
+Image courtesy Tim Digulla.

 Shinjuku Station in Tokyo, Japan